lebnxyz/lebmap/README.md

 ## Comments
 I procrastinated a lil bit and stretched out less than a month's worth of work over, like, 3/4 of a year from start to finish.
 But at least we did eventually finish!
-(That is, I finished the important functionality on 5/7/2020, which makes 9 months from start to end going by calendar dates, but git history reveals that I actually only made commits on 24 separate days during that time.)

 There's still a bit more that I can do, anyway.
 For example, the Lebanon map data I used was apparently specifically intended for tracking voting, so it treats Beirut as three separate parts -- that isn't useful here, and it slightly messes up the way Beirut's pin(s) look(s) when it or its region is selected.
 I could also try implementing the "Answers" tab, which would show specific respondents and their statistics and answer choices.
-But the really necessary stuff is all in place, which I'm happy about.
+But the really necessary stuff is all in place, which I'm very happy about.

 OOTH, I'm a bit sad that I published the survey before I actually knew enough about Lebanese to ask half of these questions.
 A lot of them are based on shaky understandings of phonology or regional morphological variation and could have yielded